MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-map-da.md

 ---
-title: Always On VPN and DirectAccess Features Comparison
+title: Feature Comparison of Always On VPN and DirectAccess
-description: This section provides information of how Windows Server 2016 and Always On VPN features map to DirectAccess features, including details about the increased flexibility provided by new VPN features. ms.prod: windows-server-threshold ms.technology: networking ms.topic: article
+description: In previous versions of the Windows VPN architecture, platform limitations made it difficult to provide the critical functionality needed to replace DirectAccess (like automatic connections initiated before users sign in). ms.prod: windows-server-threshold ms.technology: networking ms.topic: article